 As discussed in Three Layers of Endogenous Retroviral Evidence for the Evolutionary Model, there are two broad approaches to comparing the genomes of two different species.
 One is to examine variations in insertions and deletions (“indels”), while the other is to analyze the whole genome.
 The “Three Layers” article describes these analyses in moderate detail.
 The conclusions from both approaches is the same: “Less than 100 ERVs are human-specific and less than 300 ERVs are chimpanzee-specific.”
 Thus, out of some 200,000 ERVs in the human genome, “The percentage of ERVs in identical loci is greater than 99.9%.”
 In other words, nearly all of the many thousands of ERVs in the human genome occur in the same locations in the chimpanzee genome.

 To assess the implications of this, let’s start by considering a very simple case, where only one ERV insertion was found in both humans and chimpanzees.
 Suppose further that this particular retrovirus which we will call retrovirus A could randomly insert in any one of 10,000 locations in the human genome, and also in the same 10,000 locations in the matching chromosomes of chimpanzees.
-If retrovirus A integrated into an the genome of an ancestral chimp, and in a separate infection event also endogenized into the DNA of an ancestral human, there would be a 0.01% ( 1 /10,000) chance that the resulting ERV A would be found in the same location in both species.
+If retrovirus A integrated into the genome of an ancestral chimp, and in a separate infection event also endogenized into the DNA of an ancestral human, there would be only a 0.01% ( 1 /10,000) chance that the resulting ERV A would be found in the same location in both species.

 Now, let’s extend this thought experiment to having two shared ERVs.
 If both species were independently infected with retrovirus B as well as with retrovirus A, the probability is only 1/100,000,000 that virus B, as well as virus A, would happen to end up in matching sites in humans and in chimps.
-This would constitute very strong evidence that these ERVs did not arrive at their locations through random, independent infection events in humans and in chimps.
+This would constitute very strong evidence that these two ERVs did not arrive at their locations through random, independent infection events in humans and in chimps.
 A more reasonable explanation is that humans and chimps both descend from a common ancestor, whose genome suffered the insertion of these two viruses in these two locations.

 There are a few exceptions to this co-location of human and chimp ERVs, i.e. there are a few ERV families that appear in one species but not the other.
 For instance, out of 42 families of ERVs in chimps, 40 appear in the orthologous positions in the human genome and 2 do not.
 [Polavarapu, et al., 2006].
 This is to be expected, since human and chimp lineages diverged some 6 million years ago.
 That is plenty of time for a few new ERV families to be introduced independently to humans and to chimps, or for some previously-shared ERVs to be lost from humans or from chimps due to well-known genetic processes such as genetic drift and incomplete lineage sorting.
 Anyone interested in understanding cases such as CERV 1/PTERV1 can google the subject to find valid scientific explanations of these issues.